 No matter what your hair type, ethnicity or genetics, the majority of people are susceptible to at least little frizz when the temperatures heat up and the humidity kicks in for the hotter, more humid summer months.
-These frizzy hair tips are aimed at controlling and greatly reducing the frustrating, unruly effects of frizz to give you exponentially more great hair days!
+These frizzy hair tips help control and greatly reduce the frustrating, unruly effects of frizz to give you exponentially more great hair days!

 Rinsing with apple cider vinegar

-Apple cider vinegar, an all time favorite natural remedy for a variety of human ailments, is also an excellent natural frizz fighter, and can also help really define waves and curls.
+Apple cider vinegar, an all time favorite natural remedy for a variety of human ailments, is also an excellent natural frizz fighter (and incidentally one of the active ingredients in our shampoo), and can also help really define waves and curls.
 Its natural acidity and enzymes smooth the outer cuticle of the hair, making it a flatter surface and helping to seal any porous areas that may attract all that extra humidity.

 Cold water after-rinse

 In addition to using an ACV rinse before shampooing, try also rinsing with a final shot of cold water after you’ve washed and conditioned your hair *.
 Cold water works as an additional sealant, helping to smooth and close off the pores in the hair shaft as well as increasing shine.

 *Another important tip related to rinsing – and we recommend this with our popular Deep Hydration Conditioner as well – never over rinse the conditioner out of your hair.
 30-45 or 50 seconds is plenty of time to rinse excess out without completely rinsing all the benefits of a conditioner out of your hair – one of which is to help calm frizz.

 Cold air shot blast with the hair dryer